rockstor/rockstor-doc/interface/storage/file_sharing/sftp.rst

 internal system used by Rockstor is that included as a subsystem within the openssh server.

-Unlike other file sharing systems like :ref:`samba`, SFTP has no built in discovery or service publishing components.
+Unlike other file sharing systems like :ref:`samba_export`, SFTP has no built in discovery or service publishing components.
 This makes it a simpler system but one that requires a little more effort to connect with.
 Most notably is it required that you manually enter the Rockstor's hostname